AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 **Key Resolution**

-- If you want to use a keyspace file for the topic, click the Key Resolution icon.
+- If you want to use a keyspace file for the topic, select the Key Resolution icon.
 You can then choose a key space from the Key Resolution pop-up.

 **Source**

 - Open the XML source code of a file.
-You can view the underlying XML code of a map, topic or DITAVAL file by opening the file in the Preview mode and clicking the Source icon.
+You can view the underlying XML code of a map, topic or DITAVAL file by opening the file in the Preview mode and selecting the Source icon.
 The XML Source pop-up displays the XML source code.
 You can select a specific code from the file or press `Ctrl`+`a` to select the entire content.

     >[!NOTE]
     >
-    > To get the source code view of a DITA map file, select the file in Assets UI and click Source.
+    > To get the source code view of a DITA map file, select the file in Assets UI and select Source.

     ![](images/xml-source-code-view-from-preview_cs.png){width="800" align="left"}